Interface Definitions - C++

 /**

-* Closes the writer and releases any resources held by it.
+* Closes the writer and releases all resources it occupies.

 *